 The Center also features exhibits such as Scale Model Rockets, Soviet and U.S. Space Suits, the AGI Space Missions Simulation Laboratory, the Mars Robotics Laboratory, and the Science On a Sphere®, a dynamic spherical projection system featuring over 360 datasets.

 The Ute Indian Museum celebrates the history and the living culture of the Ute tribes, Montrose’s longest continuous residents.
 Originally built in 1956, the museum features one of the most extensive collections of Ute ethnographic objects in existence and works by contemporary Ute artists.
-The Museum will host a grand re-opening in June 2017 and will feature a new building and exhibition connecting the past with contemporary Ute life and culture.
+Last year the museum unveiled a new building and exhibition connecting the past with contemporary Ute life and culture.

 Where: Platte Valley Airpark, 7125 Parks Ln, Fort Lupton, CO 80621